Jiacai Liu's personal website

 6,755 commits, branch name claude/phase-a-port, PR opened May 8th, merged May 14th.

-Let that number sit in your mind for a second.
+Let that number sink in for a moment.

-There's a fundamental principle in software engineering: code you don't understand should not run in production.
-Not because it necessarily has bugs, but because when it does bug out, you won't know where to start looking.
-This principle isn't conservatism – it's the baseline of maintainability.
+There is a fundamental principle in software engineering: code you don't understand should not run in production.
+Not because it is guaranteed to have bugs, but because when a bug inevitably occurs, you won't know where to start looking.
+This principle isn't conservatism—it's the baseline of maintainability.

-6,755 commits, not a single line written by a human.
-The PR's reviewer list: coderabbitai[bot] reviewed it, claude[bot] reviewed it, and the only human reviewer alii's status was "Awaiting requested review" – hadn't even looked.
+6,755 commits, and not a single line was written by a human.
+The PR's reviewer list tells the story: coderabbitai[bot] and claude[bot] gave their approval, while the only human reviewer, alii, was still "Awaiting requested review"—he hadn't even looked.

 "All Tests Pass" Doesn't Mean What You Think

-Someone will push back here: the test suite passes on all platforms – isn't that validation?
+Someone will push back here: the test suite passes on all platforms—isn't that validation enough?

 No.